marciot/marciot/README.md

-### Hello, my name is Marcio! 👋
+# Hi, I'm Marcio! :computer:

 My passion lies in open-source and the free sharing of knowledge.

-My special interests are 3D printing, electronics, computer graphics, virtual reality and retro-computing.
+I'm a software engineer and content creator with a special interest in open-source software and firmware, computer graphics, virtual reality, retro-computing and user interface design for electronics.

+## Find me around the web 🌎:
+- :mortar_board: My tutorials on [Instructables]

 <!--
 **marciot/marciot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.